hschaefer123/retropie/README.md

 ### What is RetroPie?
 > [RetroPie](https://retropie.org.uk/) allows you to turn your Raspberry Pi, ODroid C1/C2, or PC into a retro-gaming machine.
 It builds upon Raspbian, EmulationStation, RetroArch and many other projects to enable you to play your favourite Arcade, home-console, and classic PC games with the minimum set-up.
 For power users it also provides a large variety of configuration tools to customise the system as you want.
 ## Prerequisites
-This version is prebuilt to be used with the following hardware specification:
+This version is prebuilt to be used with the following hardware specification:<br>
 (You can save extra costs by using a cheaper case and a cable based controller).

 Hardware | Shop | Price